iamharis08/Robinhood-Clone/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The GameBaux project is an e-commerce web app inspired by 'GameStop', with core site feature functionality in line with the target site's MVP's:
+The Risinghood project is a free investing simulation website that is inspired by Robinhood, with core site feature functionality in line with the target site's MVP's:
- * Cart functionality to interact with shop items
+ * Watchlist functionality to keep track of favorite stock prices
- * Order functionality with required user shipping information (payment requirements coming soon)
+ * Make stock transactions
- * Review functionality with all items in the shop
+ * Veiw details and charts of every company stock in the NASDAQ and NYSE
- * Wishlist functionality akin to GameStop's "Save For Later" lists for user
+ * User portfolio with profit and loss chart
- * Search functionality with both categorical/platform-based searches as well as search via string/user input
+ * View market and company News

 <p align="right">(<a href="#readme-top">back to top</a>)</p>